 No. Green Glue is water based, non-toxic, non-carcinogenic, and very low in VOC (<5grams per liter / compliant in all 50 states and worldwide).
 As with all products, paints, glues, and so forth, you should use proper precautions and read the MSDS before using Green Glue.
 Green Glue has a mild odor, typical of latex products.
 This odor is not dangerous and will dissipate completely given time.

 Recommended application is 2 tubes of Green Glue per 4' x 8' area - 2 tubes per standard sheet of drywall.
 If you are not on a budget, utilizing 3 tubes per sheet will improve performance.
 Each case of Green covers about 192 square feet when used at 2 tubes coverage, or 128 square feet if used at the 3 tubes coverage rate.
+For simple calculation take your square footage and divide by 16.
 Do not use more than 3 tubes per 4' x 8' sheet as performance will actually decline above 3 tubes per sheet.

 22. I need to soundproof on a budget, how can I reduce the cost of a Green Glue room?